Week 7 NFL player props, picks odds: Target Dak Prescott with Week 7 NFL bets

-Week 7 NFL player props, picks, odds: Back Dak Prescott Over 268.5 passing yards with Sunday NFL prop bets
+Week 7 NFL player props, picks, odds: Target Dak Prescott Over 268.5 passing yards with Sunday NFL prop bets

 The SportsLine Machine Learning Model AI has locked in its top Week 7 NFL prop picks for players like Dak Prescott, Jonathan Taylor and Rashee Rice